First global companies achieve Kitemark certification for innovation

 Paul Evans, Executive Director and CTO, Gammon Construction Ltd comments:

 “Gammon Construction is proud to be the first organization outside of the UK to have achieved this Kitemark and have our innovation management leadership, processes and initiatives recognized for their effectiveness in delivering innovation in the construction industry.
 Driving innovation with inspiring leadership, fostering an innovative culture through recognition and upskilling, and funding value-added initiatives are fundamental aspects to Gammon’s way of working and we are delighted to have gained this certification.”

 Jason Shingleton, Group Innovation Director, Polypipe said:

 “Polypipe and BSI have a long association, and have worked together on the development of a number of industry standards.
 The company is delighted to be involved in the introduction of the new innovation scheme.
-Polypipe has a long history of innovation, but we also recognise the importance of having robust innovation processes to ensure that the growth of our company can be sustained.
+Polypipe has a long history of innovation, but we also recognize the importance of having robust innovation processes to ensure that the growth of our company can be sustained.

-Felipe Manzatucci, Digitalisation Director for Skanska UK said:
+Felipe Manzatucci, Digitalization Director, Skanska UK said:

 “We are delighted to be one of the first companies globally to achieve the new BSI Kitemark for Innovation.

 “This demonstrates our commitment to driving innovative solutions that add value and deliver better outcomes for our customers.
 Our certified Innovation Management System provides a structured framework for innovation going forward, enabling Skanska and its customers to benefit from the great ideas identified throughout our business.”

 As with all BSI Kitemark certification schemes, organizations will be assessed on an ongoing basis to ensure they continue to meet the necessary requirements.